Put-in-Bay News Stories July 2014-What Happened At Put-in-Bay

-Put-in-Bay News Stories include Fireworks over harbor July 4th at dusk!
+Put-in-Bay News Stories July 2014 include Fireworks over the harbor on July 4th at dusk!
 There will be fireworks at Put-in-Bay on Friday,

 July 4th at dusk.
-There is great viewing from pretty much everywhere around the Bay.
-There may be delays with traffic going past the Monument during the fireworks due to a large number of people who are usually in that area for the display.
+There is excellent viewing from pretty much everywhere around the Bay.
+There may be delays with traffic going past the Monument during the fireworks due to the large number of people who are usually in that area for the display.

 Nature Camp-spaces still open The Nature Camp program operated by the Lake Erie Islands Nature and Wildlife Center still has some space left in its My First Nature Camp (ages 4-5) July 21st – 23rd, 9 to 10:30 a.m. or 10:30 to Noon, and Nature Camp (ages 6-8) July 14th – 17th from 1 to 3 p.m. or 3 to 5 p.m.
-Please stop by the Center to pick up registration forms or download from www.lakeerieislandswildlife.com.
-Any registration questions, call Sarah Toole at 419-285-8125, or program questions, Lisa Brohl at 285-5811.
+Please stop by the Center to pick up registration forms or download them from www.lakeerieislandswildlife.com.
+Call Sarah Toole at 419-285-8125 for any registration questions or for program questions or Lisa Brohl at 285-5811.

-Parking hours on Delaware Ave changing-The Put-in-Bay Village Council will be voting on a proposal to increase the number of hours cars, trucks, motorcycles and golf carts will be able to park on Delaware Ave.
+Parking hours on Delaware Ave changing-The Put-in-Bay Village Council will vote on a proposal to increase the number of hours cars, trucks, motorcycles, and golf carts can park on Delaware Ave.
 Watch for significant changes in the near future and additional information in upcoming Put-in-Bay News Stories.

 If you speak French, you might want to stop by the Old Forge Creperie at 4 p.m. every Monday afternoon for a little French conversation.
 Linda Rence, the French teacher at Put-in-Bay School, invites you to join the group regardless of your French speaking level.
 Enjoy a glass of wine and say what you have to say in French.
 Perhaps someday we will see some Put-in-Bay News Stories in French!

 Terry Clevenger from O.E.
-Meyer, a propane supplier for the island, told us there was enough propane in their tanks on the island to keep customers supplied all during the long and bitterly cold winter.
-He also mentioned when prices for propane skyrocketed in mid-winter, island customers were paying $1.30 less per gallon than what people on the mainland were paying.
+Meyer, a propane supplier for the island, told us there was enough propane in their tanks to keep customers supplied during the long and bitterly cold winter.
+He also mentioned that when propane prices skyrocketed in mid-winter, island customers were paying $1.30 less per gallon than people on the mainland were paying.
 Since the island propane supply was put in the tanks last fall at the regular price and already paid for, the company didn’t have to raise it for its customers here.

 It looks like everyone on Concord Ave. is going to have sidewalks before too long.
-The Village extended its sidewalk replacement program where it pays half the cost.
-Now if we could get people to walk on the new sidewalks and not in the street, that would be nice.
+The Village extended its sidewalk replacement program, where it pays half the cost.
+Now, getting people to walk on the new sidewalks and not in the street would be nice.

 The new bar on the Main Deck at the Boardwalk is really coming along nicely and may even be done by the time we go to press.
-Patrons will be able to look right out over the busy public docks as they sit and enjoy a beverage, a delicious meal or a bowl of Lobster Bisque.
-It’s been a very busy month at the Put-in-Bay Resort Swim Up Bar!
+Patrons can look right out over the busy public docks as they sit and enjoy a beverage, a delicious meal, or a bowl of Lobster Bisque.
+It’s been a hectic month at the Put-in-Bay Resort Swim-Up Bar!

 The 2014 Annual Alumni Reunion was a success!
-Thank you to everyone who helped with set up and tear down, and to those who attended.
+Thank you to everyone who helped with setup and tear down and to those who attended.
 We hope you enjoyed the evening!
-A big shout out to Pauline and staff at the Village Bakery, Melanie and staff at the Niagara Event Center, The Island Band, Island Resorts, The Brewery, Heineman Winery, and Put-in-Bay Winery
+A big shout out to Pauline and the staff at the Village Bakery, Melanie and the staff at the Niagara Event Center, The Island Band, Island Resorts, The Brewery, Heineman Winery, and Put-in-Bay Winery

 Earlier this spring, two men and two women fishing from a small boat near the islands lost their lives when their boat was swamped and sunk in a similar type of situation.
 Unfortunately, the lake water was still frigid.